 We haven’t attempted to address the casualness of our dress—we aren’t going to ask our volunteers to wear collared shirts, shined shoes, etc. That’s too much to ask!
 But we are expecting our volunteers to dress more modestly—no shorts, no tank tops, etc. That simple step goes a long way in having Nicaraguans view our volunteers not as beach vacationers, but as professionals here to teach and make a difference.
 Much like a local teacher or American Peace Corps worker.

-Women have a few additional challenges in the countries where we work that our male volunteers do not:
+Female volunteers have a few additional challenges in the countries where we work that our male volunteers do not:

 Hollywood reputation—for much of the world, their view of American women is based on what they see on TV and in the movies—which often portray American women as promiscuous or in a sexual context.
 Dressing more modestly helps to fight this stereotype.

 Culturally, international people can not work in Nicaragua without a local “sponsor”.
 For example, it’s almost impossible for an American to get a local bank account without a local signing for it.
 As a highly visible organization, it’s necessary that Outreach360 also have a sponsor.